daveprowse/vac-live/lab-04/04-instructions.md

 Sign out from the UI

 ## Accessing information via the API
-To see create a user via the API, type the following:
+To see a user's details via the API, type the following:

 ```bash
 curl \